-It’s important to us that all of our suppliers are treated well, paid fairly and our clients garments are produced as sustainably as possible, so we personally follow and ask all of our suppliers, sub-contractors and factories both in the UK and off-shore to follow the Ethical Trading Initiative as detailed below:
+It’s important to us that all our suppliers are treated well, paid fairly and our clients’ garments are produced as sustainably as possible, so we follow the Ethical Trading Initiative and ask all our suppliers, sub-contractors and manufacturers both in the UK and offshore to follow it too.

 1. Employment is freely chosen

 1.1 There is no forced, bonded or involuntary prison labour.